neivv/aice/Documentation.md

 Aice doesn't use `iscript.bin`, but instead requires a complete iscript in the file `scripts\iscript.txt` which will be compiled on startup.
 A starting `iscript.txt` can be generated from decompiling entire `iscript.bin` with IceCC.

-PyICE has not been verified to work, and it may have minor differences in its decompilation that makes Aice reject the text.
+PyICE can be used to decompile the script too, but it has some differences in output that need to be corrected before it is accepted.
+Trying to load the script with Aice should give line numbers for following issues:
+1. Some labels have backslashes that need to be removed (`Longbolt\Halo\GeminiMissilesTrailInit`)
+2. Some twilight and desert tileset doodads get duplicate names, leading to conflicting labels.
+They have to be renamed to be unique.
+For example, there should be 2 different `DesertDoodad` images with same labels, other of them should be changed to use labels `DesertDoodad2Init` and `DesertDoodad2Local00` instead.

 ## Miscellaneous features